morse-simulator/morse/doc/morse/dev/adding_component.rst

 - the init function (``__init__``).
-In this function, you can create and initialize private attributes (which won't be exported to other MORSE layer).
+In this function, you can create and initialize private attributes (which won't be exported to other MORSE layers).
 Do not forget to call the ``__init__`` method of your parent class, to properly initialize the component.

 - the ``default_action`` method contains the logic of our component.
-Avoid to do some big computation here: the function is called often, and it will slow down the whole processing of the Game Engine.
+Avoid doing any big computations here: the function is called often, and it will slow down the whole simulation if it takes too much time to execute.

   * For a sensor, you want to compute the values of the different elements of your ``local_data`` using the current simulator step.
-See for instance :py:meth:`morse.sensors.pose.Pose.default_action`.
+See, for instance, :py:meth:`morse.sensors.pose.Pose.default_action`.

   * For an actuator, you want to **modify** the simulated scene based on the values stored in the ``local_data`` dictionary.
-Have a look at :py:meth:`morse.actuators.v_omega.MotionVW.default_action` for instance.
+See, for instance, :py:meth:`morse.actuators.v_omega.MotionVW.default_action`.

 .. code-block:: python